 Converse also gives more detail on its wide-fit collection.
 It states that its wide width sizes include more volume and a broader platform by approximately 15mm to the ball and instep and 6mm to the bottom width.

 Both brands include wide-fit variations of some of their most popular sneakers.
-For instance, Nike offers an extra wide version of the Pegasus 40, while Converse sells its classic Chuck Taylor All Stars in both standard and wide fit.
+For instance, Nike offers an extra wide version of the Revolution 7, while Converse sells its classic Chuck Taylor All Stars in both standard and wide fit.

 Which Nike and Converse shoes run narrow?

-We've mentioned that athletic sports shoes usually have a narrower fit compared to most trainers.
-If you are in search of such shoes, there are specific models that you should keep an eye out for.
+Athletic sports shoes are often designed with a narrower fit compared to traditional trainers.
+If you're in the market for such shoes, there are specific models worth considering.

-For instance, Nike's Free shoes are known to feel tighter due to the internal webbing technology that ensures a secure lock-in.
-Similarly, some of Nike's Flyknit range may fit snugly since the knitted mesh material conforms to the shape of your feet.
+Nike's Free line, for example, tends to feel more snug due to its internal webbing system that provides a secure, locked-in feel.
+Likewise, some of Nike's Flyknit models may fit more closely, as the breathable, knitted mesh adapts to the natural shape of your foot.